This Easy Sewing Stuffed Bunny Tutorial is great for beginners and a perfect project for older children or to give as a gift.

 Almost all sewing projects can be done on a sewing machine but, sometimes hand stitching is necessary.
 Closing seams opens in stuffed pillows or for this DIY stuffed Bunny.
-Their are a couple of basic hand stitch you should get familiar with with sewing.
-This stitches I have used regularly and find helpful.
+There are a couple of basic hand stitch you should get familiar with sewing.
+These stitches I have used regularly and find helpful.

 Overcasting is a flat, secure stitch for finish any seams edge.
 Using the overcasting is pretty common and fairly easy to do.
 You will stitch your material together by going over and under along the edge of the material.